Public Works Customer Service 727-547-4575 ext. 250

 Commercial Recycling & Required Waste Audits

-The City of Treasure Island’s Recycling and Waste Management Ordinance (Ordinance 18-03), adopted April 2018, requires commercial property owners/managers to conduct a waste audit at least once every five years to identify the types of waste generated that could potentially be reduced, recycled or otherwise diverted from disposal.
+The City of Treasure Island’s Recycling and Waste Management Ordinance requires commercial property owners/managers to conduct a waste audit at least once every five years to identify the types of waste generated that could potentially be reduced, recycled or otherwise diverted from disposal.
 The audit should identify existing recycling services and planned recycling services.
 If no recycling services are to be provided, the property owner or manager should provide the reason with submission of the audit.
-The first audit must be submitted by May 1, 2019.
+It is incumbent upon commercial businesses to aquire their own recycling haulers.

 How to Conduct a Waste Audit

 Perform a baseline assessment of what types of recyclables and waste your property generates and how much could be recyclable.
 You can conduct the waste audit in-house using a simple waste assessment form or you may contact a recycling provider or Pinellas County both of which may perform an assessment free of charge.
 If you are completing the audit in-house, start by developing a waste audit worksheet that suits your type of business.
 The worksheet should list all products used in your operations by category such as mixed paper, cardboard, glass, plastic, general waste, food waste and yard waste.
 You may use the audit worksheet created by the City (see link below) or you may use a comparable, alternative worksheet.
 Next, select the department(s)/location(s) the waste will be sampled from (lounge, kitchen, offices, etc).
 It's preferred that you use multiple study areas to get a comprehensive sample.
 Estimate the relative proportions of each item listed on the worksheet in the appropriate column (recyclable, garbage and hazardous waste).
 Feel free to contact the City for assistance.